 The Boeing 737-800 was divided in two classes (or three if we consider Economy Comfort a class).
 Seats were comfortable (and very blue) and had decent legroom.
 No inflight entertainment was available.
-KLM’s B737 took off from Amsterdam at 6:12, so 2 minutes after the ETD.
+KLM’s B737 took off from Rome at 6:12, so 2 minutes after the ETD.
 After around 40 minutes in the air, breakfast service started.
 It consisted in a very good chicken and mayo sandwich and a drink.
 The crew was friendly and professional.
 Flight KL1596 landed in AMS at 08:24, 26 minutes before ETA.

 Amsterdam – Sao Paulo (ETD:09:55; ETA: 18:00; Expected flight duration: 12:05)

 After landing, we passed passport control and headed directly to the gate F4.
 Although Schipol is a big airport, it runs quite efficiently and we arrived at our gate very quickly.
 Boarding started 1 minute after that.
 There were two lines available for boarding: one for Economy Class (rows from 10 to 63), and the other por Priority passengers (1-6).
 Although the line for economy was quite big, boarding was very organised and surprisingly fast.